andersmurphy/andersmurphy-blog/resources/posts/2019-10-27-clojure-sorting-tuples.md

 ### Sorting same length tuples

-If tuples are the same length the tuples are sorted by a lexical sort.
+If the tuples are the same length they are sorted by a lexical sort.
 With the first item used for the primary sort, the second item for the secondary sort etc.

 ```clojure
 (sort [[2 3] [1 2] [1 1]])